presnick/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week02.rst

 * By **Sunday at 11:59PM**, save answers to the exercises in **Problem Set 2**:

   * Complete each of the problem set problems.
-  * Submit your Demonstrate Your Understanding assignment (linked in the problem set).
+  * Submit your Demonstrate Your Understanding assignment.

 .. _problem_set_2: